gbmhunter/blog/content/electronics/components/sensors/inertial-measurement-units-imus/index.md

 ## Navigation

-IMU's calculate their current position based on data from it's last known position(s), and they suffer from locational errors which accumulate over time.
+IMUs calculate their current position based on data from it's last known position(s), and they suffer from locational errors which accumulate over time.
 This is called **dead reckoning**.
 GPS does not have this problem.

 ## Communication